jacopotagliabue/jacopotagliabue.github.io/index.md

 The content of _jacopotagliabue.it_ are released under the [BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/3.0/); my chibi has been designed by the incredibly talented [wisesnail](https://www.instagram.com/wisesnail/?hl=en).

-Last update: December 2022.
+Last update: January 2023.

 ## Appendix

-Quick links to selected talks, papers, datasets: if there's a paper, talk, slide deck you know I have, but you can't find it (here or elsewhere), please do get in touch directly.
+Quick links to selected projects, talks, papers, datasets: if there's a paper, talk, deck you know I have, but you can't find it (here or elsewhere), please do get in touch directly.

+### Selected open source projects

+* [RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a sponsored [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), and few papers ([WWW](https://dl.acm.org/doi/abs/10.1145/3487553.3524215), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00606-0), [CIKM Workshop](https://ceur-ws.org/Vol-3318/keynote3.pdf)).
+* "[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)" is a (very opinionated) introduction to modern pipelines at the Reasonable Scale, first presented at the [Stanford MLSys Lectures](https://www.youtube.com/watch?v=Ndxpo4PeEms) in 2021.
+A simpler setup, based on the same principles, can be found in the [Post-Modern Data Stack](https://github.com/jacopotagliabue/post-modern-stack) project.

 ### Selected talks